reutenkoivan/mk-combos/UI.md

 ### `UI-PAGE-008` Settings

 Global settings page.
-Game switcher options come from `installedGames`, not from hardcoded MKXL/MK1 branches.
-Backup import/export works with a `games: Record<GameId, unknown>` envelope.
+Language/display mode settings and backup import/export live here.
+Game switching after first launch happens through `UI-CMP-002 Game Switcher` inside global breadcrumbs.

 ## Component Ownership Summary

 - `UI-CMP-001` and `UI-CMP-005` render shell/controller state from `apps/web` and `@mk-combos/controller-bridge`.
+- `UI-CMP-002` renders installed games from App Shell or First Launch inputs.
+In global use it is the first `UI-CMP-032 Breadcrumbs` item on wide layouts or the compact menu game switcher, and emits game-switch intents to App Shell.
+- `UI-CMP-004` renders display mode selection from First Launch or Settings inputs. `UI-CMP-037` renders the reusable UI-owned SVG notation legend table.
+- `UI-CMP-033` renders the Top Bar burger menu.
+On compact layouts it owns the menu equivalents for hidden inline breadcrumbs/game switcher/navigation, while the visible controller connection indicator remains outside the menu.
 - `UI-CMP-007`, `UI-CMP-008`, and `UI-CMP-009` are picker surfaces.
 Their option descriptors and layout data come from active game business or game-specific catalog packages.
 - `UI-CMP-010`, `UI-CMP-011`, `UI-CMP-012`, and `UI-CMP-013` render prepared catalog models and emit events to the page.
-- `UI-CMP-015` renders notation from provided notation data and display mode; it does not mutate combo data.
+- `UI-CMP-015` renders notation from provided notation data and display mode using the UI-owned notation icon registry; it does not mutate combo data.
 - `UI-CMP-035` and `UI-CMP-036` are owned by `@mk-combos/builder-ui`; graph validity and replay are owned by active game builder logic.

 ## System States